dsrc12/marker-to-pdf/README.md

 1-5             # As would this
 1,1-3,5,8,1-10  # Would print tags 1, 1, 2, 3, 5, 8, 1, 2, 3, 4, 5, 6, 7, 8, 9 and 10.
 In that order.
 ```

+Manually input tag numbers do not give opportunity for printing tag names.

+TagResizer.py gives two forms of output: a series of PNG images of the printed pages, and a PDF document with them all collated for printing.
+(TODO: clarify this further?)
+The commandline interface gives options for the format of printing, permitting manual customisation or use of presets for standard marker formats.

+The available presets are:
+* LARGE
+  * Produces an A3 page with a 25cm x 25cm marker in the centre.
+* SMALL
+  * Produces an A4 page with a 10cm x 10cm marker in the centre.
+* SQUARE
+  * Produces a square page, entirely filled by the marker (including its white border).
+  * This preset will not produce a PDF.

+You can select:
+* Scale
+  * Essentially the clarity of the image.
+Takes a value for the number of pixels per mm the image is rendered with.
+  * The standard value is 5px per mm.
+This value is used in the presets and for CSV input, for simplicity.
+* Paper type
+  * One from A4, A3 or SQUARE.
+    * SQUARE format does not produce a pdf, only a series of marker PNGs with no number or label.
+* Tag size
+  * The side length of the tag printed, in cm.
+  * Tags are printed in the centre of the page, with the code underneath and name above, except in the case of the SQUARE page type, where they determine the size of the image.
+  * If you select a size of 0, no tag will be printed but a blank page will be inserted into the PDF or, if the SQUARE page type is selected, a PNG with nothing in it will be produced for that marker.